 " app provides an easy-to-use starting point for finding these social services.

 Remember, indoor gatherings pose a serious risk for spreading COVID.
 All indoor and outdoor gatherings at private residences are limited to 10 people.
 If you are indoors with visitors, there are steps you can take to reduce the risk of spread: Open windows to increase airflow, wear masks, keep distance and shorten the duration of the visit.

 NYS COVID TRAVEL ADVISORY

-States and territories continue to be added to the list from which travelers arriving to New York must self-quarantine for 14 days.
+States and territories continue to be added to the list from which travelers arriving to New York must self-quarantine.
 See the full list HERE

 You can subscribe to New York State's Coronavirus Updates here.

 Click HERE for this helpful resource: CONSIDERATIONS FOR ELECTRONIC MEETINGS